 Maria Constantinides is a well-published author and the director of CELT Athens, a teacher development center in Greece.
 Besides offering information on her TEFL courses, her blog postings are excellent resources for teaching and classroom management strategies, made more colorful through her personal anecdotes and pictures.
 Thus, the blog is both informational and visually appealing.

-7. Busy Teacher
+7. Busy Teacher (Teacher websites for lesson plans)

 Busy Teacher offers tons of free ESL resources.
 There are worksheets arranged by categories, like seasons and grammar structures; there are also free lesson plans and activities, all accessible by signing up for a free account.
 Everything is shared by teachers.
 This website is a great resource for the beginning or expert teacher.